Reschivon/AutoForge/README.md

     ```

 ## AST Representation
 In Python 3.10 (and now backported to 3.9) there is advanced native support for code-to-ast and ast-to-code conversion, which makes old tools like `astor` obsolete.
-By chance I also found a newer ~~ast~~ cst representation called PyCST, which is slightly better.
+I also found a newer ~~ast~~ cst representation called libCST, which is slightly better.

 PyCST preseves whitespace and comments, allowing us to make a roundtrip from source to CST to source without losing any information.
 This way we can selectively mix n' match whitespace patterns to make it look human.
-Plus, PyCST has better documentation and API.
+Plus, libCST has better documentation and API.

+There's also RedBaron but it hasn't been maintained for a while.